 The Aspen Institute is an educational and policy studies organization based in Washington, D.C.
 The Institute drives change through dialogue, leadership, and action to help solve the most important challenges facing the United States and the world.
 Within the Institute, the Aspen Global Innovators Group widens access to health and prosperity for underserved people around the globe.
 Programs include the New Voices Fellowship, which brings expert voices into the global development discussion; Aspen Ideas: Health, a premier creative forum on health at the Aspen Ideas Festival; and the Aspen Healthy Communities Fellowship, which seeks to amplify the voices of local U.S. leaders spearheading community initiatives addressing inequities through the lens of the social determinants of health.

-Azita Amiri - University of Alabama - Huntsville, AL
+Azita Amiri - University of Alabama in Huntsville (UAH) - Huntsville, AL